Comprehensive $ab$ $initio$ investigation of the phase diagram of quasi-one-dimensional molecular solids

 From the early days, in the TMTSF salts, it is discussed that the applied pressure increases the dimensionality~\cite{Jerome_SC}.
 On the other hand, the degree of dimerization along the one-dimensional chain direction was also pointed out to be an important factor, especially for the TMTTF salts~\cite{Nogami2005}.
 And more recently, to understand the complicated interplay between the phases toward the left-hand end of the phase diagram, it was proposed that the CO instability can be the controlling factor~\cite{Yoshimi_2012}; this suggests the essential role of electron correlation.
 Whether we can choose a parameter that varies monotonically as we go along the compounds listed in the horizontal axis is the question we ask here.

 In this work, to investigate these issues, we apply first-principles density functional theory (DFT) calculations~\cite{H-K_1964, Kohn_Sham} to a number of members of the TM$_2${\it X} family with centrosymmetric $X$; we numerically derive not only the transfer integrals between the molecules but also the correlation parameters.
-We then use these parameters as inputs to a highly-accurate numerical solver, i.e., the many-variable variational Monte-Carlo (mVMC) method~\cite{Tahara_JPSJ2008,misawa_CPC2019,mVMC}, for the effective extended Hubbard-type Hamiltonian and seek possible long-range ordering in the charge and spin degree of freedoms.
+We then use these parameters as inputs to a highly-accurate numerical solver, i.e., the many-variable variational Monte Carlo (mVMC) method~\cite{Tahara_JPSJ2008,misawa_CPC2019,mVMC}, for the effective extended Hubbard-type Hamiltonian and seek possible long-range ordering in the charge and spin degree of freedoms.
 As a result, we can directly compare with the experimentally observed phases and comprehensively extract the determining factor at a quantitative level.

 {\it Ab initio derivation of microscopic parameters---.}~The DFT calculations are performed using \texttt{Quantum Espresso (version 6.6)}~\cite{QE} for the experimental crystal structures~\cite{Kito_2021}.
 We employ norm-conserving pseudopotentials based on the Vanderbilt formalism with plane-wave basis sets~\cite{Hamann_ONCV2013, Schlipf_CPC2015}.
-The exchange-correlation functional used is the generalized gradient approximation by Perdew, Burke, and Ernzerhof~\cite{GGA_PBE}.
+The exchange-correlation functional used in this study is the generalized gradient approximation by Perdew, Burke, and Ernzerhof~\cite{GGA_PBE}, which is commonly used for accurately describing electronic states of molecular compounds~\cite{Ishibashi-2009}.
 The cutoff energies for plane waves and charge densities are $70$ and $280$ Ry, respectively.
 A $7\times 7\times 3$ uniform $\bm{k}$-point mesh was used with a Gaussian smearing method during self-consistent loops.

 For deriving the interaction parameters, we use the constrained random phase approximation (cRPA) method~\cite{PhysRevB.70.195104, Imada_JPSJ2010}.
 In fact, previous studies applying the cRPA method to molecular solids show good agreement between the results for the derived effective Hamiltonians and the experiments ~\cite{Shinaoka2012, PhysRevResearch.2.032072, PhysRevResearch.3.043224, Ido2022, PhysRevB.105.205123, PhysRevB.102.235116}.
 On the basis of the obtained DFT electronic states, we construct maximally localized Wannier function(MLWF)s and derive the parameters using \texttt{RESPACK}~\cite{RESPACK}.
 In the calculations, the energy cutoff for the dielectric function was set to be $3$ Ry.